×

 Example:

-“Inside Baseball, Outside Rules” translates policies into habits: where to log MNPI walls, how to word update emails, and what not to promise in casual channels.
-You sign an attestation, yes, but more importantly you leave with three short templates that keep everyone out of the gray.
+Compliance training translates internal policies into daily habits.
+It teaches where to log material nonpublic information walls, how to word update emails appropriately and what not to promise in informal channels.
+Learners sign an attestation and receive short templates to keep communications within guidelines.

 Situational Simulations